framps/raspiBackupDoc/en/src/configuration-update-when-upgrading-to-a-new-version.md

 merged configuration file should be activated.
 Of course a backup of the existing configuration file in `/usr/local/etc/raspiBackup.conf.bak ` beforehand.
-If you answer with "yes", the configuration compilation is completed and the following
+If you answer with "yes", the configuration merge is completed and the following
 messages:

 ```